DOUG BROWN

 HALDEX LIMITED - Dodge Avenger

-Doug -a former leading professional on the demanding Motocross circuit before turning his competitive talents to stock car racing in 1995 - amassed an impressive record during his early stock car racing career including a "Track Championship" in Thunder Cars, "Rookie of the Year" Honours in Street Stocks and top qualifying "Rookie" in a handful of "Super Series" events.
+As a former leading professional on the demanding Motocross circuit before turning his competitive talents to stock car racing in 1995 - Doug amassed an impressive record during his early stock car racing career including a "Track Championship" in Thunder Cars, "Rookie of the Year" Honours in Street Stocks and top qualifying "Rookie" in a handful of "Super Series" events.
 He also enjoyed a highly successful career in CASCAR's Sportsman Series ranking among the top-five drivers before turning to the Super Series full time in 2004.

 In his first full season on the Super Series circuit, the Brantford, Ontario native recorded three top-seven finishes and sixteenth place in the overall Series' points' standings despite skipping three points' events in Western Canada.